gmimi4/Replanting_Blueprint/README.md

   * This code avoids generating points within 6 feet from road edges.
 - _02_mege_and_eliminate_points.py
   * This code merges all generated points and eliminates too close points within 4 m each other.
-- _03_shift_points.py
-  * This code shifts points to 3 feet from the wall of terraces.